 Salary negotiations are imminent . . . you’re close to reeling in that great-fit executive job.

 You’ve been through a few rounds of interviews with a company you really want to work for, and they’re about to make you an offer.

-Or, maybe you’re fortunate enough to be juggling offers from more than one company you want to work for.
+Or, maybe you’re fortunate enough to be juggling offers from several companies you want to work for.

 Next step is salary and compensation negotiations.

 Even the most confident, competent high-level executives quake at the thought of navigating these critical talks.

 It’s complex, and can be stressful and unnerving.